 At Advanced Holistic Center, we also offer facial rejuvenation treatments.
 During these sessions, facial cupping is combined with facial acupuncture.
 Facial acupuncture helps to address any systemic underlying deficiencies, while also targeting the skin of the face, improving circulation and giving the skin a revitalizing glow.

-If you now near the New York City area, come in and try our cupping therapy.
-Our NYC based traditional Chinese medicine cupping massage (TCM cupping) has been featured in various news outlets.
+If you now near the New York City or Miami area, come in and try our cupping therapy.
+Our traditional Chinese medicine cupping massage (TCM cupping) has been featured in various news outlets.